dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

 ##### Mobile Mode

 The mobile mode is especially useful when you want to test out functionality on the Onboard SDK in a staged or interactive manner - simply make your code poll for commands from the companion mobile app and execute your mission/task/commands based on the mobile command sent.
-The mobile link is set up through DJI's Onboard SDk <--> Mobile SDK Data Transparent Transmission functionality.
-The mobile app is iOS only for now and can be downloaded [here](http://repo-not-yet-set-up).
+The mobile link is set up with a companion iOS [app](../MobileOnboardSDK/Mobile-OSDK.html).

 When you run the program in mobile mode, you can see a simple message after the standard initialization:

 ![Mobile_1](../../images/Linux/Mobile_1.png)

-The mobile mode listens to mobile commands for 15 minutes before exiting.
+The mobile mode listens to mobile commands for ~150 minutes before exiting.

 ##### Programmatic Mode